How Much Vitamin C Should You Take For Your Bones?

 Vitamin C’s direct role in bone health has unfortunately not yet stirred up the mainstream medical community, which still continues to ignore it as a crucial micronutrient for bone health.
 Chances are that your doctor never mentioned to you the importance of getting enough Vitamin C for your bones.

 The same cannot be said about the Save Our Bones community.
-From the get-go, the Save Our Bones Program includes Vitamin C as one of the Foundation Supplements.
+From the get-go, the Osteoporosis Reversal Program includes Vitamin C as one of the Foundation Supplements.
 Plus I write in the Program that the current Recommended Daily Allowance of 60 mg is much too low to support bone health.

 I‘ll discuss dosage in more detail a little later, because first, I’d like to give you a quick snapshot of Vitamin C’s function as…

 While most mammals and practically all animals synthesize their own Vitamin C, humans don’t.
 We can only get it from foods and supplements.

 In the Osteoporosis Reversal Program I explain the mechanism by which Vitamin C helps build bones and prevent fractures as follows:

 “Without Vitamin C, collagen is insufficiently hydroxylated and therefore, it can’t be formed properly.
 Since osteoblasts manufacture collagen to bind the bone matrix cells together by forming hydroxyapatite, Vitamin C plays an important role in bone health.”

 In the Osteoporosis Reversal Program I recommend taking a minimum of 500 mg a day of Vitamin C, either ascorbic acid, sodium ascorbate, or the ascorbate bound to other minerals.
 I also encourage you to eat plenty of foods that contain it.
 They are all listed under the Foundation Foods, and include common staples such as oranges, tangerines, pineapple, cantaloupe, broccoli, cauliflower and many more.